 At the pass, the Continental Divide splits the Gunnison and Rio Grande national forests.
-County Road NN14 (Forest Road 750) is a well maintained gravel and dirt throughway.
+County Road NN14 (Forest Road 750) is a well-maintained gravel and dirt throughway.
 In good conditions, Cochetopa Pass can be traversed with a relatively easy drive.

 Seasonality – Cochetopa Pass is typically closed in the spring to prevent damage to the road.
-It is best used from June to October, with access remaining open for snowshoe and snowmobiles in the winter.
+It is best used from June to October, with access remaining open for snowshoes and snowmobiles in the winter.

 Vehicle Restrictions – Cochetopa pass is accessible to most passenger vehicles and does not require exceptionally high clearance.
 In winter conditions, drivers should be prepared